Lmao53and2/Paramodus_Lite/README.md

 * Visual button bugs in font and LLM changer

 ## FUTURE FEATURES
-* Deatches logic from streamlit = Executable possible
+* Detaching logic from streamlit = Installable Program Possible
 * Personality Agent Adapts to inquiries as you chat
 * Limit number of tasks for better visibility
 * Customizable UI